edgar971/bing-web-search/README.md

         use EPino\BingSearch\Client;

-1. Create the client by passing the API.
+1. Create the client by passing the API to the constructor.

         $client = new Client("343434dfdfdfdfdfdfdfdf");